Chart Color Schemes

 Coonabarabran ranks among the oldest 10% of areas nationwide

-Coonabarabran has a median age of 50, which is higher than the Rest of NSW figure of 43 and also above the national average of 38.
-The 65-74 age group constitutes 15.1% of Coonabarabran's population, compared to Rest of NSW's percentage, while the 25-34 cohort makes up 8.5%.
-This 65-74 concentration is higher than the national average of 9.4%.
+Coonabarabran has a median age of 50, which is higher than the Rest of NSW figure of 43 and above the national average of 38.
+The 65-74 age group makes up 15.1% of Coonabarabran's population, compared to Rest of NSW's percentage and well above the national average of 9.4%.
+Meanwhile, the 25-34 cohort is less prevalent at 8.5%.
 According to the 2021 Census, the 35 to 44 age group has increased from 8.9% to 9.9%, while the 45 to 54 cohort has decreased from 12.0% to 11.1%.
 By 2041, demographic modeling suggests significant changes in Coonabarabran's age profile.
-The 85+ age group is projected to grow by 86 people (29%), from 302 to 389.
-Notably, the combined 65+ age groups will account for all of Coonabarabran's population growth, indicating an aging demographic trend.
-Conversely, populations in the 35-44 and 0-4 age cohorts are projected to decline.
+The 85+ age group is projected to grow by 86 people (28%), from 302 to 389.
+Notably, the combined 65+ age groups will account for all population growth, reflecting the area's aging demographic trend.
+Conversely, population declines are projected for the 35 to 44 and 0 to 4 age cohorts.